This video on balloon framing was produced while I was a member of a seismic retrofit code development committee.

 This is an approach developed by a contractor that appears to have fewer moving parts.
-Many engineers have problems with staples but I believe unjustifiably so.
+Many engineers have problems with staples, but I believe unjustifiably so.
 We use 2″ staples because nails split the wood.
-6d nails could also be used so long they were not put in too closer together which might cause splitting.
+6d nails could also be used so long as they are not put in too close together, which can cause splitting.

 In the current conversion process from the retrofit standard FEMA P-1100 Vulnerability Based Seismic Assessment and Retrofit of One and Two-Story Dwellings into a national code, staples were discarded because of lack of testing.
 Nor are they part of any of the other seismic retrofit guidelines.